How to set up Email Warm-up to improve deliverability

 Premium warm-up features are available on Pro plans.
 To unlock access, upgrade your plan.

-Set the reply rate — what percentage of emails should get replies.
+Set the reply rate — what percentage of emails should get replies during warm-up.

 learn